 From its origins in 1914 as a Western Australian farmers' cooperative, Wesfarmers has grown into one of Australia's largest listed companies.
-With headquarters in Western Australia, its diverse business operations cover: supermarkets, liquor, hotels improvement; department stores; office supplies; and an Industrials energy and fertilisers, industrial and safety products and coal.
-Wesfarmers is Australia's largest private sector employer with around 223,000 employees (including more than 4,200 Indigenous team members) and has a shareholder base of approximately
+With headquarters in Western Australia, its diverse business operations cover: supermarkets, liquor, hotels and convenience stores; home improvement; department stores; office supplies; and an Industrials division with businesses in chemicals, energy and fertilisers, industrial and safety products and coal.
+Wesfarmers is Australia's largest private sector employer with around 223,000 employees (including more than 4,200 Indigenous team members) and has a shareholder base of approximately 515.000